BERT HOWE

 DIRECTORY AND CAPABILITIES

-Leveraging from more than 4500 construction defect and claims related expert witness designations, the Yoder, Indiana Construction Expert Directory provides a wide spectrum of trial support and consulting services to attorneys and construction practice groups concerned with construction defect, scheduling, and delay matters.
-BHA provides construction claims and trial support services to the industry's leading construction practice groups, Fortune 500 builders, real estate investment trusts, risk managers, owners, as well as a variety of municipalities and government offices.
-Employing in house resources which comprise licensed general and specialty contractors, consulting civil engineers, NCARB certified architects, roofing, and building envelope experts, the firm brings national experience and local capabilities to Yoder and the surrounding areas.
+Leveraging from approximately 5000 construction defect and claims related expert designations, the Yoder, Indiana Construction Expert Directory provides a wide spectrum of trial support and consulting services to legal professionals and construction practice groups concerned with construction defect and claims matters.
+BHA provides construction claims investigation, testimony, and support services to the nation's leading construction practice groups, Fortune 500 builders, general liability carriers, owners, as well as a variety of public entities.
+Employing in house assets which comprise building envelope and design experts, forensic engineers, forensic architects, and construction cost and scheduling consultants, the construction experts group brings national experience and local capabilities to Yoder and the surrounding areas.

 Construction Expert Witness News & Info